Skip to main content

 Stormwater

-Stormwater along state highways is managed by Waka Kotahi, however Council maintains parts of this network in Granity and Ngakawau on their behalf, under a cost share arrangement.
+Stormwater along state highways is managed by Waka Kotahi; however, Council maintains parts of this network in Granity and Ngakawau on their behalf under a cost-share arrangement.

-Rural land drainage and natural waterways including creeks, rivers and streams are managed by West Coast Regional Council in partnership with private property owners.
+Rural land drainage and natural waterways, including creeks, rivers and streams, are managed by West Coast Regional Council in partnership with private property owners.

 Looking after our stormwater network